For the first-year law test, you are advised to memorise, word-for-word if you can, text in burgundy

 A publisher could also argue that there has only been a small risk of contempt, or that any prejudice would not be serious.
 This defence can be successful – sometimes.

-Innocent publication means you did not know a case was active, despite taking all reasonable care.
-However, you cannot plan to run a story on the basis that you will use this as a defence if challenged, because the mere fact that you knew you might need the defence is a sign that you were aware the case might be active, and should have checked.
+Innocent publication means you did not know a case was active, or that reporting restrictions were in place, despite taking all reasonable care.
+However, you cannot plan to run a story on the basis that you will use this as a defence if challenged, because the mere fact that you knew you might need the defence is a sign that you were aware of the danger, and should have checked.
 But if you had no reason to suspect someone was involved in a potential case, and you can persuade a judge of that fact, then the defence might succeed.
 This case study suggests it is not a very safe defence:

 Case study: a newspaper ran a story on a convicted robber.
 It turned out that while in prison, he had been arrested in prison on suspicion of murder, meaning the murder case became active.
 The paper claimed innocent publication, saying it was unaware of the arrest, but was fined £15,000.